About this book

 Pigeon is yet another leap forward for this singer of existential bewilderment.
 These poems are X-rays of our delusions and mistaken perceptions, explorations of violence, bad luck, fate, creeping catastrophe, love, and the eros of danger.
 Once again, Solie shows that her ear is impeccable, her poetic intelligence rare and razor-sharp.

-Winner of the Pat Lowther Memorial Award 2010
+- Winner Pat Lowther Memorial Award, 2010

-Winner of the Trillium Book Award 2010
+- Winner Trillium Book Award, 2010

-Selected for the Globe and Mail Top 100 Books of the Year 2009
+- Commended Globe and Mail Top 100 Books of the Year, 2009